Jon Lamb

 • Building the ops system for Good Fold.

-• Developing Day One Implementations — first franchise POC.
+• Developing Real Time Designs — first franchise POC.

 If you're an employer, go here.
 If you're an investor or want to build something together, go here.